 The people at the ACRI are very impressive and seem very motivated in the quest.
 Please visit the Atlantic Cancer Research Institute website.

 I was asked if my grand daughter Willow and I would be part of a campaign to raise awareness of cancer research and funds for the ACRI.
 The plan was to have photos of survivors with relatives or colleagues.
-Below is the advertisement that they produced with us.
+Above is one of the advertisements that they produced with us.
 There are several ads with several different survivor families and they all are effective.

 We have had a lot of feedback from it and I enjoy the association with the ACRI.